crazy-goat/go-mesi/README.md

  - In case of recursion, the timeout value is reduced by the time it took to execute the previous step.
  - When a timeout value is set in both `EsiParserConfig` and `esi:include`, the smaller value will be chosen.

+**ParseOnHeader**

+Here's the English translation:

+If set to true, then server responses will process ESI tags only when the response contains the `Edge-control: dca=esi` header
 ## Roadmap

 ### Servers Integration